Alonzo Potter: St. Paul's, Boston: 1826–1831

 In 1826, Potter accepted a call as rector of St. Paul's Church, Boston, Massachusetts and was instituted on August 29, 1826.
 He succeeded Dr. Samuel Farmar Jarvis, who, leaving the parish in 1827, left it without a rector.
 At the time, there was no rectorship in the Episcopal Church "more important or more difficult to fill."
 St. Paul's had been founded in 1820, but it did not attract a sufficient congregation, so the bishop and his presbyters vacated the rectorship.
 The parish was "left prostrated, depleted and in debt."

 Under Potter's ministry, "a large parish was formed."
 His ministry includes sermons, lectures, and pastoral visits.
 Potter's sermons were "always Gospel truths" and "illustrated plainly."
 He gave weekly "evangelical lectures" on Tuesday evenings.
 Pastoral visits were the third factor in Potter's success.
 He spent all day Monday and Tuesday mornings making "general visits" to parishioners.
 The visits included Scripture reading and prayer.
 He made "visits to the sick and dying" as needed.

 On May 12, 1829, Potter preached a sermon on "behalf of missions" before the Board of Directors of the Domestic and Foreign Missionary Society of the Episcopal Church.
 The Spirit of the Pilgrims, which was a short-lived (1828-1833) religious magazine, reported on the sermon with these words: "We have seldom read a more earnest and touching appeal on the subject of missions, particularly foreign missions, than this sermon presents...
 His discourse, wherever circulated, cannot fail of doing good."

 Potter's work became too much for him.
 He began to suffer from a "partial loss of voice" and "impaired health," so, in 1831, he resigned and went back to Union College to teach.
 His five years in Boston had been "a marked success."
-Potter came to a parish marked by dissension and debt and it marked by "unity, quietness, strength and prosperity."
+Potter came to a parish marked by dissension and debt and it was marked by "unity, quietness, strength and prosperity."